 When is the best time to start?

 New cohorts start each summer.
-Classes for the summer 2016 cohort will be June 20th to July 1st with classes meeting Monday through Friday, and Monday through Friday.
+Beginning semester classes for the summer 2017 cohort will be June 19th to 30th with classes meeting Monday through Friday [papers and projects due in August].
 Space is limited so qualified, prospective students are encouraged to begin the application process immediately.

 Are scholarships available?

 Applicants working in Christian schools automatically qualify for a total program, 30% tuition scholarship.
 That is a five thousand dollar savings!
 It also makes our cost competitive with secular, state university costs, which means you do not have to go there just to save money.
 There are also possible and limited further scholarships based on need.